apache/distributedlog/website/_posts/2016-09-19-kafka-vs-distributedlog.md

 All the data of a Kafka partition is stored on one broker (replicated to other brokers).
 Data is expired and deleted after a configured retention period.
 Additionally, a Kafka partition can be configured to do log compaction to keep only the latest values for keys.

 Similar to Kafka, DistributedLog also allows configuring retention periods for individual streams and expiring / deleting log segments after they are expired.
 Besides that, DistributedLog also provides an explicit-truncation mechanism.
 Application can explicitly truncate a log stream to a given position in the stream.
 This is important for building replicated state machines as the replicated state machines require persisting state before deleting log records.
-[Manhattan](https://blog.twitter.com/2016/strong-consistency-in-manhattan) is one example of a system that uses this functionality.
+[Manhattan](https://blog.twitter.com/2016/strong-consistency-in-manhattan) [^consistency] is one example of a system that uses this functionality.

 #### Operations